thin-edge/thin-edge.io/docs/src/howto-guides/002_installation.md

-# How to install `thin-edge`?
+# How to install `thin-edge.io`?

 To install thin edge package it is required to use `curl` to download the package and `dpkg` to install it.

 ## Dependency installation

-thin-edge has single dependency and it is `mosquitto` MQTT server, the server is used for communication southbound and northbound e.g. southbound, devices can publish measurements; northbound, gateway may relay messages to cloud.
+thin-edge.io has single dependency and it is `mosquitto` used for communication southbound and northbound e.g. southbound, devices can publish measurements; northbound, gateway may relay messages to cloud.
-`mosquitto` can be installed with your package manager for apt the command may look as following:
+`mosquitto` can be installed with your package manager.
+For apt the command may look as following:

 ```shell
 apt install mosquitto